When deployed, the ASR engine can optionally condition the transcript output on n-gram language models.

 The mixed language model provided here is English-only and is trained on a mix of transcriptions from LibriSpeech, Switchboard and Fisher datasets.

 Currently, TLT cannot train LMs for ASR inference.
-To train custom LMs for ASR inference, use KenLM and consult the Jarvis Documentation.
+To train custom LMs for ASR inference, use KenLM and consult the Riva Documentation.

-By downloading and using the models and resources packaged with TLT Conversational AI, you would be accepting the terms of the Jarvis license.
+By downloading and using the models and resources packaged with TLT Conversational AI, you would be accepting the terms of the Riva license.

 Consider potential algorithmic bias when choosing or creating the models being deployed.
 Work with the model’s developer to ensure that it meets the requirements for the relevant industry and use case; that the necessary instruction and documentation are provided to understand error rates, confidence intervals, and results; and that the model is being used under the conditions and in the manner intended. --------------------------------------------------